stclib/STC/docs/coroutine_api.md

 ### Producer-consumer pattern (symmetric coroutines) tasks
 Tasks are executed using an *executor*, which is easy to do via the ***cco_run_task()*** macro.
-Coroutines awaits (or "calls") other coroutines with ***cco_await_task()***, in which case the awaited coroutine will give control back to the caller whenever it finishes or reaches a `cco_yield` or another `cco_await*` suspension point in the code.
+Coroutines awaits (or "calls") other coroutines with ***cco_await_task()***, in which case the awaited coroutine will give control back to the caller whenever it finishes or reaches a `cco_suspend` or another `cco_await*` suspension point in the code.
 This is knows as asymmetric calls.

 However, coroutines may also transfer control directly to another coroutine using ***cco_yield_to()***.